 I started playing with my imagination and the ideal outcome I wanted to experience.

-Every break I took, I used the opportunity to play with this idea and immerse myself fully in it.
+Every break I took, I used the opportunity to play with this idea and to immerse myself fully in this ideal outcome.

 Slowly, the vividness of my imaginary adventures started to carry over to the rest of my day.